Energy Policy Statement

 Today, cleaner alternatives to traditional energy sources are available and increasingly cost-competitive.
 Harnessing solar and wind power can produce energy with far fewer net emissions.
 Facing increased global demand for energy resources and ever-increasing strain on the global environment, we must chart a new course rooted in our shared principles of justice and sustainability.
 To this end:

-- All United Methodists, including churches, annual conferences, general boards and agencies are to be models for energy conservation by doing such things as: installing dampers in furnaces, insulating adequately all church properties, heating and lighting only rooms that are in use, using air circulation, purchasing energy efficient appliances, and exploring alternative energy sources such as solar energy.
+2. We will be models for energy conservation.
+United Methodists, including churches, annual conferences, general boards and agencies will model energy conservation by doing such things as: installing dampers in furnaces, insulating adequately all church properties, heating and lighting only rooms that are in use, using air circulation, purchasing energy efficient appliances, and exploring alternative energy sources such as solar energy.
 Local churches, camps, and agencies are urged to become involved in programs such as the Energy Stewardship Congregation and Interfaith Power and Light programs, thereby witnessing our shared values of justice and sustainability.

-- We support increased government funding for research and development of renewable energy sources, especially solar energy, and government incentives to speed the application of the resulting technologies to our energy needs, wherever appropriate.
+4. We support increased government funding for research and development of renewable energy sources and elimination of fossil fuel subsidies.
+We encourage the development and deployment of renewable energy technologies and government incentives to speed the application of the resulting technologies to our energy needs.
 The greatest national and international effort should be made in the areas of conservation and renewable energy sources.

-- We oppose any energy policy that will result in continuing exploitation of indigenous peoples' lands.
-The despoiling of indigenous peoples' lands and the increased health and social-economic problems that have resulted because of oil exploration, hydroelectric projects, and the mining of coal and the milling of uranium must cease.
+7. We oppose any energy policy that will result in continuing exploitation of indigenous peoples’ lands.
+Oil exploration, hydroelectric projects, the mining of coal, and the milling of uranium despoil indigenous peoples’ lands and increase health and socioeconomic problems.

-- We support national energy programs that will not increase the financial burden on the poor, the elderly, and those with fixed incomes.
-If a rapid rise in the price of fuel is necessary to smooth out distortions in the energy economy, as many economists believe, then means should be found to cushion the impact of such price increases on the poor.
-Furthermore, energy policies must guarantee universal service to all consumers, protecting low-income and rural residents.
+8. We support national energy programs that do not increase the financial burden on the poor, the elderly, and those with fixed incomes.
+Energy policies must guarantee universal service to all consumers, protecting low-income and rural residents.

-- We strongly encourage The United Methodist Church at all levels to engage in a serious study of these energy issues in the context of Christian faith, especially the values of justice and sustainability.
+11. We exhort The United Methodist Church at all levels to engage in a serious study of these energy issues in the context of Christian faith, especially the values of justice and sustainability.

 RESOLUTION #6, 2000 BOOK OF RESOLUTIONS